EXCLUSIVE-Barclays' boss wants Blythe Masters to run investment bank -source

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK/LONDON Dec 2 New Barclays Plc Chief Executive Jes Staley approached his former JPMorgan colleague Blythe Masters about running the British bank's investment bank division, a person familiar with the matter said on Wednesday.
+NEW YORK/LONDON Dec 2 New Barclays Plc Chief Executive Jes Staley has approached his former JPMorgan colleague Blythe Masters to run the British bank's investment bank division, a person familiar with the matter said on Wednesday.

-But Masters told Reuters she was fully committed to running her company, Digital Asset Holdings - a startup designed to speed the trading of derivatives by using technology associated with bitcoin.
-She joined the company as chief executive in March.

-"I can't think of a better person than Jes Staley, nor a more venerable institution than Barclays, but I am in mid-flight at Digital Asset and fully committed to what we are doing," Masters said.

-Staley spoke to Masters about joining the bank late next year, the source said.
+Staley has spoken to Masters about joining the bank late next year but it is not clear if she will, the source said.
 He declined to be named because details of the approach were confidential.

 A spokesman for Barclays declined to comment.